dxpawn/Panacea/README.md

-if anyone is using this, NO IT DOESNT WORK RN, THIS IS NOT READY currently the output is constrained to 224x224 😭
+if anyone is using this, NO IT DOESNT WORK RN, THIS IS NOT READY

+currently the output is constrained to 224x224 😭

+why did i make this: for fun and to stop the AI slop bs

+also, note that some models may have been trained for defense against PGD attacks like this, so it wouldn't matter to them

+however it also comes at a cost, that model loses accuracy on general tasks -> still a win for me

 <h1 align="center">🛡️ Panacea</h1>